opauloh/docker-mastery-for-nodejs-main/README.md

 - `onbuild` images are old, don't use it, because are problematic due to the fact your `Dockerfile` will execute commands from the image's `Dockerfile`, before executing from yours.
 - `Alpine` is more secure focuses due to the fact there are less out-of-the-box, that means less pottential risk, but be aware that is falls on [CVE (Common Vulnerability) scanning](https://kubedex.com/follow-up-container-scanning-comparison/)
 - Worth noting that `Debian`/`Ubuntu` images are not that huge, it's about `~100MB`, so if the convenience worth, go for it and don't worry with space.
+- A tip for production is to use patch images, so you guarantee they will work as expected. i.e. `node:10.15.3-alpine3.11-slim`

 ### COPY